efisher5/recipease-server/README.md

 # Getting Started with Recipease

-The backend of Recipe Book was built with Node.js, Express, Prisma, and Postgres.
+This is the back-end repository for Recipease, the recipe storage application.
+The back-end of Recipe Book was built with Node.js, Express, Prisma, and Postgres.
+The front-end repository can be found [here](https://github.com/efisher5/menu).

 ## Available Scripts